DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 Conditions for gay people in the country are so extreme that when FIFA announced it would host the 2022 World Cup, activists around the world called for a boycott.
 In 2016, Qatar-based news outlet, Doha News published a story about how LGBTQ people were suffering due to the country’s conservative attitudes.
 This provoked a major reaction from readers, and whilst it was mostly negative, we hope it may (at the very least) start a constructive conversation about LGBTQ rights in Qatar.

-Whilst places like Dubai and Abu Dhabi have attracted a great deal of Western travelers due to their epic nightlife, fabulous hotels, and high-luxury shopping, the UAE government couldn’t be more medieval.
+Whilst places like Dubai and Abu Dhabi have attracted a lot of Western travelers due to their epic nightlife, fabulous hotels, and high-luxury shopping, the UAE government couldn’t be more medieval.
 The LGBTQ rights in UAE are extremely backward, with laws that punish gay people through imprisonment, beating…and death!

 And yet, there is a thriving international LGBTQ community living/working in Dubai and Abu Dhabi, mainly in the airline industry.
 Our local Emirati friend, Zayed, told us what it’s like growing up gay in the UAE.
 He is not out for fear of losing his job and causing problems for his family but has high hopes for positive change, particularly amongst the younger generation.
 He also told us about the pretty large underground gay scene in both Dubai and Abu Dhabi with queer-friendly parties hosted by promoters like AHS Events, Barcode Dubai, and Fantasia Dubai.